NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 - [Compendium Scene Viewer](https://foundryvtt.com/packages/scene-viewer/) - Allows for viewing compendium scenes from within the compendium, not requiring you to import them.
 This used to be an extremely big pain point, especially for someone with a large amount of scenes stored in their compendiums.
 Very nice quality of life fix.

+  NOTE: This module can make empty compendiums unusable and unable to open.
     - Context menu option --> Enabled
 - [Condition Automation](https://foundryvtt.com/packages/condition-automation/) - Automatically generates shadows based on elevation when combined with
   [Token Magic FX](https://foundryvtt.com/packages/tokenmagic/), removes vision automatically when a token is blinded, and freezes a token when it is